Cloud permissions

 IAM Conditions

-It can access and act as all other service accounts or be scoped to the ones used by node pools in the GKE cluster, which is more secure and therefore recommended.
-By default the onboarding script follows the more secure option.
+It can access and act as all other service accounts or be scoped to those used by node pools in the GKE cluster, which is more secure and recommended.
+By default, the onboarding script follows the more secure option.

 List of castai.gkeAccess role permissions: